JokerJonny/wifi-presence-security-homeassistant/README.md

 # wifi-presence-security-homeassistant

-This project combines WiFi-based presence detection (via router scanning, ESPHome on ESP32 for room-level accuracy, or CSI if advanced), Home Assistant as the central hub (running on a VPS or local machine), and Amazon Alexa/Echo for voice announcements/talk-back in occupied rooms.
+This project combines WiFi-based presence detection (via router scanning, ESPHome on ESP32 for room-level accuracy, or CSI if advanced), Home Assistant as the central hub (running on a VPS or local machine), and Amazon Alexa/Echo for voice announcements and interaction in occupied rooms.

 <div align="center">

 <img src="https://neo-shade.com/wp-content/uploads/2026/03/neoSHADE-home-security-banner.jpg" width="100%" />